HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 Here we go!
 We have all sentences prepared in our database.

-Then we create several empty tables for feature extraction output.
+Then we create several empty tables for the feature extraction output.

-First create `people_mentions` table for people mention pairs, by typing:
+First we create `people_mentions` table for people mention pairs:

 ```bash
 psql -d deepdive_spouse -c "